LandEcosystems/OmniTools.jl/README.md

 Welcome to the git repository for the development of the framework for **S**trategies to **IN**tegrate **D**ata and **B**iogeochemic**A**l mo**D**els `(SINDBAD)`.

+Researchers and developers actively developing the model and doing research using [this public SINDBAD repo](https://github.com/EarthyScience/SINDBAD) are encouraged to contact and join [the RnD-Team](./governance4RnD.md), which provides "beta" updates under active development.

 `SINDBAD` is a model data integration framework that encompasses the `biogeochemical cycles of water and carbon`, allows for extensive and flexible integration of parsimonious models with a diverse set of observational data streams.

 ### Repository Structure